 Adrenal MRI is used to detect any hemorrhage or tumor.

 MRI of the brain comes in the picture in case of secondary adrenal insufficiency.

 Management of AI in Children

 Addison’s disease is a medical diagnosis with a medical line of management.
 Treatment is steroids all lifelong.
-It specifically involves replacement of steroids either in the form of Hydrocortisone or Prednisolone in customized dosage form that suits the individual patient.
+It specifically involves replacement of steroids either in the form of Hydrocortisone or Prednisolone in a customized dosage form that suits the individual patient.
 A subset of patients also requires mineralocorticoids replacement in the form of Fludrocortisone.

 Pediatric patients have to be wary of stressful circumstances which call for the use of escalated doses of steroids to evade the occurrence of Addisonian crisis, a potentially life-threatening complication of Addison’s disease.
 Anything from dental treatment to major surgery can induce stress in these patients.
 Infections are a significant relay for induction of crisis.

 Therefore, prompt medical attention and treatment of seemingly innocuous illnesses such as vomiting, diarrhea, and infections form an essential component of the management of Addison’s disease patients.

 Treatment of Addisonian crisis

 Specific treatment of Addisonian crisis demands emergent management as it is life-threatening in nature.
 The key management steps are listed as follows: